illinois-cs241/illinois-cs241.github.io/_posts/2016-09-01-extreme-edge-cases.md

 ## Files

 *   camelCaser_main.c - Calls your unit tester
-*   reference - Contains the reference implementation of camelCaser
+*   camelCaser-reference - the reference implementation of camelCaser
 *   camelCaser.c - Contains your implementation of camelCaser
 *   camelCaser_tests.c - Contains your unit tester for a camelCaser implementation